bkuhn/talks/Bloomberg-Visit-2014_Commercial/commercial.markdown

 + Mailing lists and shared patches *are* the community of software developers.

++ Most software you use isn't your core product anyway.

+# Software Freedom For Entrepreneurs

++ Various proprietary software cartels.
+       - PBX is an excellent example.

++ Free software work is an opportunity to break these up.

++ Current places this is occurring:
+       + Medical records: OpenMRS
+       + GIS: QGIS displacing ArcView

++ Places it could occur:
+       + CAD: Autodesk
+       + Non-Profit Accounting Systems: Blackbaud

-# Why We Need You
+# Why We Need Commercial Interest

-+ Non-profit funding of software freedom is a key component.
++ Non-profit funding of software freedom is a necessary component.

 + But commercial entities always have more resources.